uwrobotics/MarsRover2019-firmware/README.md

 - When merging a pull request that fixes an issue title the commit `Fixes #issueNumber: FeatureTitle`
   - Adding `Fixes #1: ...` will automatically closes the associated issue, in this example issue #1
 - Clean binaries between making changes to the makefile
+- There seems to be an annoying mix of CamelCase and snake_case in MBED but just try to be consistent with whatever code is nearby

 ## UWRT Firmware Development Instructions